14 Tips for Overcoming a Language Barrier When You Travel

 Though barriers in communication are a challenge, there are strategies to overcome language barriers so you can express yourself to get your needs met.
-Learning how to overcome a language barrier is a top tip for enjoying yourself when traveling.
+Learning how to overcome language barriers in communication is a top tip for enjoying yourself when traveling.

 You May Also Like The 11 Best Tips for Travel I Wish I Knew Earlier

 You may not be ready for a conversation, but that’s not necessary when you’re trying to order food in a restaurant, check into a hotel, or purchase something at a market or store.
-Being flexible and creative will go a long way along with these 12 strategies to overcome language barriers.
+Being flexible and creative will go a long way along with these 13 ways to overcome language barriers.

 1. Learn a Few Key Words and Phrases